Hypercontractivity of spherical averages in Hamming space: Main result and discussion

 for some $s>0$ and all dimensions $n$.

-Note that the problem in~\eqref{eq:la_0} is completely ``$L_2$'' and thus escaping to $L_p$ space in order to solve it looks somewhat artificial.
-Indeed, a much more natural approach would be to apply Fourier analysis or SDP relaxation.
-The Fourier-analytic approach (or the ``spectral gap'') yields the following bound on $V_\lambda$: Since the second-largest eigenvalue of $N_\delta$ equals $(1-2\delta)$ we get
+Note that the problem in~\eqref{eq:la_0} is completely ``$L_2$'' and thus escaping to $L_p$ space in order to solve it looks somewhat unusual.
+Indeed, a more natural approach (at least to us) would be to apply Fourier analysis or an SDP relaxation.
+Here is the ``spectral gap'' type of argument: Since the second-largest eigenvalue of $N_\delta$ equals $(1-2\delta)$ we get

 where $\phi_0 = \phi - (\phi, 1)$.
 Simple manipulations then imply

 This proves a correct estimate of $O(1)$ but only for large values of $\lambda$.

 An improvement of this method comes with the use of an SDP relaxation.
 The latter is obtained by considering $\psi = \phi*\phi$ and retaining only the non-negative definiteness property of $\psi$.
 I.e. we have the following upper bound: